 Total return swaps are agreements in which one party (total return payer) transfers the total economic performance of a reference obligation to the other party (total return receiver).
-Total return swaps entered into by a Sub-Fund may be in the form of funded and/or unfunded swaps as specified in Appendix IV where relevant.
+Total return swaps entered into by a Sub-Fund may be in the form of funded and/or unfunded swaps.
 An unfunded swap is a swap where no upfront payment is made by the total return receiver at inception.
 A funded swap is a swap where the total return receiver pays an upfront amount in return for the total return of the reference asset.
 Funded swaps tend to be costlier due to the upfront payment requirement.